-After Neil Young had to cancel his appearance due to illness, David Letterman stepped in to help induct Pearl Jam into the Rock & Roll Hall of Fame.
+After Neil Young had to cancel his appearance due to illness, David Letterman stepped in to help induct Pearl Jam into the Rock and Roll Hall of Fame.

-At the ceremony on Friday night, held at Brooklyn, N.Y.'s Barclays Center, Letterman paid tribute to Pearl Jam in a heartfelt and funny speech, which honored the band and poked fun at Ticketmaster.
+At the ceremony on Friday night, held at Brooklyn's Barclays Center, Letterman paid tribute to Pearl Jam in a heartfelt and funny speech, which honored the band and poked fun at Ticketmaster.

 "What an honor and a privilege it is ... for me to be out of the house," he joked.

-"I know them as friends, as well as cultural icons," added Letterman.
+"I know them as friends as well as cultural icons," Letterman added.

 The show will air April 29 on HBO.

 Watch Letterman's speech below.